Bonner Leaders Program - Prospective Students

 - Network with local agencies and community based organizations for internships and job placement opportunities

 - Attend national conferences with the Bonner network, and connect with students from over 65 other colleges and universities nationwide

 - Earn up to 6 hours/ week of pay for service at community placements

 The Bonner Leaders Program application process consists of three components: verify your eligibility for College Work-Study (check your financial aid papers or reach out to the Financial Aid Office to confirm eligibility), submit your application to Dr. Taviare Hawkins (your response to the following short answer questions), and request an interview; with an optional Q&A session with current Bonner Leaders.

-- Short answer portion of the application will ask you to answer any three of the following questions in 300 words or less.
+- Short answer portion of the application will ask you to answer your choice of any three of the following questions in 300 words.

 - Recount an experience you had through service in the community that made you want to learn more about something.
 What did you want to learn and how did you go about it?

 - The Bonner Program is committed to the idea that students can change their world through service.
 What single social or public policy issue do you think is the most urgent crisis in your community and/or in today’s society at large and why?

 - As we enter into partnerships with community agencies to create a more just world, our identities play an important role in informing our work.
 Describe how you identify and how your understanding of your identities informs your approach to community engagement (race, gender, class, sexuality, ability, first-generation and/or immigrant status are all examples of identities).